Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 Agustus 2025 04.27.15 UTC
+- WIB: Sabtu, 9 Agustus 2025 05.30.08 UTC
-- WITA: Sabtu, 9 Agustus 2025 05.27.15 UTC
+- WITA: Sabtu, 9 Agustus 2025 06.30.08 UTC
-- WIT: Sabtu, 9 Agustus 2025 06.27.15 UTC
+- WIT: Sabtu, 9 Agustus 2025 07.30.08 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational